ajcase/ci-ciam/README.md

     8. Click Save

+5. In the API Access tab:

+	1. Edit the API key that was created for the app
+	2. Check "Configure API Access"
+	3. Select the following API access

+		    - Manage access policies
+		    - Manage attribute sources
+		    - Manage users and standard Groups
+		    - Manage templates
+		    - Manage privacy purposes and EULA
+		    - Manage privacy consents

-5. In entitlements tab:
+6. In entitlements tab:

     1. Select: All users are entitled to this application

     2. Click Save

+7. In Privacy tab:

+   Add EULA "Terms", purpose "Paperless Billing" and "Communications".
+These were configured in the section "Create Data & Privacy items".

-6. Return to Sign-on tab:
+8. Return to Sign-on tab:

-    1. Make a note of (Application)Client ID and Client Secret

-## Create an API Client

-Login to your Verify tenant administrator console as an administrator.

-1. Go to Configuration menu, API Access tab and click Add API client

-2. Complete name (value doesn't matter)

-3. Select the following API access

-    1. Manage Access Policies

-    2. Manage Attribute Sources

-    3. Manage Users and Standard Groups

-    4. Manage Templates

-4. Click Save

-5. Select new client and edit

     1. Make a note of Client ID and Client Secret

 # Setup NodeJS Application